tudocomp/tudocomp/docs/Documentation.md

 Additionally, the tests require
 [Google Test](https://github.com/google/googletest) (1.7.0 or later).

-The build scripts will either find these dependencies on the build system or automatically download and build them from their official repositories.
+The CMake-build scripts will either find the external dependencies on the build system or automatically download and build them from their official repositories.

 For building the documentation, the following tools are required: